Milestone-Proposal:Vertical-Cavity Surface-Emitting Laser, 1977

 Kenichi Iga pointed out another drawback, which would emerge from the essential structure in EE-LDs.
 No practical wafer-scale inspection was possible in EE-LDs for the device characterization and/or the initial chip selection.
 Such inspection was only possible after the semiconductor wafer was cleaved and separated into laser bars/chips, because the light from the laser came out through the cleaved mirror facet in a direction parallel to that of the semiconductor substrate.
 This feature of inspection inevitably degrades the semiconductor laser productivity.

 Kenichi Iga solved these problems by inventing a new laser structure in which the laser cavity was formed in a direction perpendicular to the semiconductor substrate surface [A1].
 The VCSELs were considered, in principle, to be completely fabricated by efficient semiconductor processes, not only by time-consuming but also costly manual processes.
 An obstacle to preventing lasing oscillation in VCSELs came from the fact that the active region was limited to be quite thin because of the limitation in the crystal growth in the thickness direction and the limited carrier diffusion length.
 Kenichi Iga successfully achieved lasing in current-injecting VCSELs for the first time in the world by combining a thin active region with a highly reflective mirror [A4].
 Since this breakthrough, he has devoted continuous effort to improve the laser performance of VCSELs.
-By combining a highly efficient quantum well gain medium with highly reflective semiconductor DBR mirrors, Kenichi Iga realized high performance and practical VCSELs.
+By combining a highly efficient quantum well gain medium with highly reflective semiconductor DBR mirrors, Iga’s team realized high performance and practical VCSELs.
 The VCSEL devices, fabricated by a fully mass-producible semiconductor monolithic process, were aligned in a two-dimensional array on a wafer and all devices were characterized and inspected one by one in the wafer-scale situation if necessary.
-Crucial issues of semiconductor laser productivity caused by the fabrication and characterization/inspection process were overcome by the invention of VCSELs.
-Kenichi Iga has overcome the obstacle and paved the way for a new laser source world of VCSELs with ample applications, which have been significantly contributing to the prosperity and welfare of the world.
+Crucial issues of semiconductor laser productivity caused by the fabrication and characterization/inspection process were overcome by the introduction of VCSELs.
+Iga has overcome the obstacle and paved the road for a new laser source world of VCSELs with ample applications, which have been significantly contributing to the prosperity and welfare of the world.

 What features set this work apart from similar achievements?